iov-one/docs/docs/weave/weave-api-spec/03-transaction-signatures.md

 ---
 id: tx-sign-spec
-title: Transaction signatures
+title: Transaction Signatures
-sidebar_label: Transaction signatures
+sidebar_label: Transaction Signatures
 ---

 In this section, we will explain how to sign __transactions__.